RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-aws-ses-serverless-email-processing.markdown

 Assigning the role and permission is probably the trickiest thing.
 All the big cloud providers implement some kind of security model, which is a good thing.
 It's just up to us to use it!

-If you run through the serverless setup, it will allow you to deploy using your local access keys, but this is not typically recommended.
-I generally provide a role for serverless to assume, which restricts what it can and can't do.
+If you run through the Serverless setup, it will allow you to deploy using your local access keys, but this is not typically recommended.
+I generally provide a role for Serverless to assume, which restricts what it can and can't do.
 Setting it up is a bit cumbersome but it means you have full control over the permissions.

 At minimum, it needs to: